 (12) MCPs must provide all early and periodic screening, diagnosis and treatment (EPSDT) services, also known as healthchek services, in accordance with the periodicity schedule identified in Chapter 5160-14 of the Administrative Code, to eligible individuals and assure that services are delivered and monitored as follows:

 (a) Healthchek exams must include those components specified in Chapter 5160-14 of the Administrative Code.
 All components of exams must be documented and included in the medical record of each healthchek eligible member and made available for the ODM annual external quality review.

 (b) The MCP or its contracting provider must notify members of the appropriate healthchek exam intervals as specified in Chapter 5160-14 of the Administrative Code.

-(c) Healthchek exams are to be completed within ninety days of the initial effective date of membership for those children found to have a possible ongoing condition likely to require care management services.
+(c) Healthchek exams are to be completed within ninety days of the initial effective date of enrollment for those children found to have a possible ongoing condition likely to require care management services.